ga-curriculum/javascript-scope/scope-chain/README.md

 This diagram identifies three different scopes and the identifiers (variables and functions) that live within each scope.

 > ❓ Does the above function `foo` have access to the variable `c`?

-## ❓ Review Questions

-- What happens when JS cannot find a particular variable or function?
-- Can we access variables and functions declared inside a function from outside of that function?
-- What is the name of the mechanism that allows JavaScript to find variables and functions when they are referenced in code?